 There are many ways to slice the pie of life, but in the end, we can split the universe down the middle into two basic principles: active and passive.
 The kicker is to know which to apply when.
 For we all have free will, meaning we get to decide.
 But things quickly get tricky because we also have self-will, which is our little ego that wants to always have its way.
 And then there’s God’s will, which often has us scratching our heads: which way are we to go?
 Let’s sort this all out.

 First off, it’s a misnomer to believe that applying our free will means to be active, and following God’s will means to be passive.
 No. We’ll need to use plenty of our own willpower to find and follow God’s will, a motion we often then confuse with pressing too hard on the accelerator of our self-will.

-In general, it’s our tendency to be active when being passive would be the wiser choice that leads to congestion, followed swiftly by frustration.
+In general, our tendency to be active when being passive would be the wiser choice is what leads to congestion, followed swiftly by frustration.
 Likewise, we sometimes drop into passive behavior just when being active would be better, leading directly into stagnation.